$0 Nova Scotia Foster Care Quick-Start Checklist

 DCS requires that you be financially self-sufficient before you begin fostering.
 The per diem and allowances paid by the province are for the child's needs, not household income.
 There is no minimum income threshold specified, but your financial situation will be reviewed during the home study.

 You will need to provide recent pay stubs and a CRA Notice of Assessment as part of your application.
-If you are self-employed or have irregular income, bring documentation that demonstrates stability over the past 12 to 24 months.
+If you are self-employed or have irregular income, bring documentation that demonstrates financial self-sufficiency and ask DCS what period of records it needs.

 Free Download